Methodology

 Fee Income

-Fee income data are compiled from the Higher Education Statistics Agency (HESA) finance data record.
+Fee income data are compiled from the Higher Education Statistics Agency (HESA) finance data record (opens in a new tab).
 HESA record the aggregate value of fees at Higher Education Institutions (HEIs) for EU and non-EU domiciled students.
 These values have been used without further calculation.
 Since the previous publication, HESA has included new providers in its financial data collection.
 This publication uses the latest financial data, which restates tuition fee income figures across multiple years to include new providers.
 Therefore, tuition fee figures in this publication sometimes differ from previous years.

 Scholarships